tgragnato/tgragnato/_posts/2023-12-12-Hot-Springs.md

+---
-# Day 12: Hot Springs
+title: Hot Springs
+description: Advent of Code 2023 [Day 12]
+layout: default
+lang: en
+---

 You finally reach the hot springs!
 You can see steam rising from secluded areas attached to the primary, ornate building.